Triumphing Over Battered Career Syndrome: The Entrepreneur’s Source Explains How

 Nearly half of all middle-class Americans are not confident in their ability to save sufficiently for retirement.
 In the post-recession economy, workers are still struggling to gain a foothold on their professional growth.
 Work satisfaction surveys point an even gloomier employment picture.

-Even the slight growth in worker confidence recorded in the fourth quarter in 2013 by Randstadisn’t enough to combat perpetuating Battered Career Syndrome.
+Even the growth in worker confidence recorded in the first quarter of 2016 by The Retirement Confidence Survey isn’t enough to combat perpetuating Battered Career Syndrome.
 Professionals subjected to downsizing, tightening budgets and outsourcing are feeling the burden of the employment climate.

 “We want people to stop settling for the ‘New Normal’,” said Terry Powell, founder of The Entrepreneur’s Source, North America’s leading career and franchisee business coaching company.
 “We are dealing with a New Career Economy domestically and worldwide where employment conditions have forever changed.
 The days of long-term job security and a lifetime with one company are gone.
 Employers have been forced to get lean during these economic times, and the lesson they learned is that a smaller workforce can pick up the slack, and employees can do more than one job.”

 Powell believes there are four key areas of self-discovery individuals should consider to help determine their best professional path: